Seirdy/seirdy.one/content/posts/website-best-practices.md

 	that primary content, e.g., to the side of the page, to dedicated pages, or to an appendix, without affecting the flow of the document.</p>
 	<p>If a <code>figure</code> element is referenced by its relative position, e.g.,
-	"in the photograph above" or "as the next figure shows", then moving the figure would disrupt the page's meaning.
-Authors are encouraged to consider using labels to refer to figures, rather than using such relative references, so that the page can easily be restyled without affecting the page's meaning.</p>
+	“in the photograph above” or “as the next figure shows” then moving the figure would disrupt the page’s meaning.
+Authors are encouraged to consider using labels to refer to figures, rather than using such relative references, so that the page can easily be restyled without affecting the page’s meaning.</p>
 </blockquote>
 {{< quotecaption partOfType="TechArticle" >}}
 <cite itemprop="name headline" class="p-name">HTML Living Standard</cite>, section 4.4.12: